 Regularly drinking water can help keep your throat moist and lubricated.
 Tempting though it may be to have a hot drink before bed to help you sleep, these can make sore throat pain worse.
 A better bet is to gargle with salty water, though it’s not so pleasant-tasting.

 On your quest for the all-important good night’s sleep, a little nightcap may sound like a good idea.
-Unfortunately, for some people, alcohol is perceived be the cause of their sore throat and it’s also not recommended by sleep experts.
-So it might be best to avoid in case it turns your peaceful slumber into constant restlessness.3.
-Try medicated remedies
+Unfortunately, for some people, alcohol can be the cause of their sore throat and it’s also not recommended by sleep experts.
+So it might be best to avoid in case it turns your peaceful slumber into constant restlessness.

 Humidifiers are great bedtime buddies.
 Run one of these throughout the night to release moisture into the air.